Wolverines and Another Oregon Peak

 Sobering Note: During the summer of 2003, the B&B Complex Fire burned up much of the area around Three-Fingered Jack.
 Hopefully, if there was a resident wolverine population in the Jack area, it survived.

-A related note is about Oregon's Grizzly bears.
+A related note is about Oregon's Grizzly bears (Urus arctos horribilis).
 By all accounts, they have been extinct in Oregon since about 1900.
-One of the last, and most feared of them, was a huge male named Old Reelfoot, who roamed the area of the Southern Cascades/Klamath Basin for decades until he was shot in 1891.
-Two years later his stuffed body was scaring visitors to the Columbian Exposition in far-away Chicago!
+One of the last, and most feared of them, was a huge male named Old Reelfoot, who roamed the area of the Southern Cascades/Klamath Basin for decades until he was shot in 1891, some tell me it was near Pilot Rock, easily visible from I-5 freeway as it crosses Siskiyou Pass above Ashland....
+Two years later his stuffed body was scaring visitors to the Columbian Exposition in far-away Chicago! --- Large male specimens of the grizzly bear can run up to 30 miles per hour, weigh over 1,000 pounds and stand eight feet tall when they rear up to look around-- hopefully not to spy you cowering beneath!

-* One of Tom Bauman's notable other first ascents took place in 1965, the awesome East Buttress of Mt.
+* One of Tom Bauman's best-known first ascents took place in 1965, the awesome East Buttress of Mt.
 Washington, about 30 miles south of Three-FingeredJack.
 Cick to see East side of Mt.
 Washington.

 Home